 - Salt - as required

 - Measure and take 2 cups of Phool makhana.
-Heat 2 tsp of ghee in a pan and melt it.
+Heat 2 teaspoon of ghee in a pan and melt it.

 - Then add the Phool makhana to the pan and start roasting in a low flame.
 Also, keep the spice powders and salt ready in a plate.

-- Once the Phool makhana is roasted well and crispy, add one more tsp of ghee and add in spice powders quickly.
+- Once the Phool makhana is roasted well and crispy, add one more teaspoon of ghee and add in spice powders quickly.

 - Switch off the flame immediately and give a stir until the spice powders are mixed well with a roasted Phool makhana.
 Remove the pan from the stove once done.
 Serve it immediately or store them in an airtight container.